goessner/parseSvgPathData/readme.md

 ### `canvasIfc`

 `canvasIfc` is another interface object, which is supplied with `parseSvgPathData`.
-Here every path command will invoke corresponding `HTML canvas 2D` functionality.
+Here every path command will invoke corresponding `HTML canvas 2D` methods.
 The following will render the path data in a given canvas element:

 ```js
 const ctx = document.getElementById('canvas').getContext('2d')